Chapter 1 - Why Study Calculus?

-Why study Calculus?
-As a student you probably view Calculus as another
+As a student you probably view calculus as another

 illogical memorization of equations that one needs to pass through school.